Guillemdb/FractalAI/README.md

 ### Other tasks solved

-Besides Atari games, we have also used our theory to solve different continous control environments involving task such as:
+Besides Atari games, we have also used our theory to solve different continuous control environments involving task such as:

 - **Collecting rocks with a spaceship** ([Video](https://www.youtube.com/watch?v=HLbThk624jI) and [blog post](http://entropicai.blogspot.com.es/2016/04/understanding-mining-example.html)):
     This agent can catch rocks using a hook that behaves like an elastic band.
 We are capable of sampling low  probability trajectories in such chaotic space state.